 - Spectacle, KDE's screenshot utility, now lets you change the default screenshot file format when using a non-English language.

-If you’d like to help get more apps into the apps stores, support more app stores and get the apps better integrated into our development process, come say hi in our All About the Apps chat room.
+If you'd like to help us get more KDE applications into the app stores, support more app stores and get the apps better integrated into our development process, come say hi in our All About the Apps chat room.

 Compiling KDE Gear